CHIPSTER26/TicTacToe/README.md

 ## Planning
 I did some googling and found many types of solution for tic tac toe as you would expect, i did code along with the youtuber to get a feeling how they think.
-I did it many times, and also hear what they are saying about what's these code do, what's that code do, why they've choosen these path, etc. Learn other technic such as CSS variable, array destructoring, and also Kasun shows me about CSS animation and transition, I also look at MDN for sounds and sound control, volume start at 10%
+I did it many times, and also hear what they are saying about what's these code do, what's that code do, why they've choosen these path, etc. Learn other technic such as CSS variable, array destructoring, and CSS animation and transition, I also look at MDN for sounds and sound control, volume start at 10%

 ## Known Bugs
 Last bug i fixed when it turn out that playing music at start is not supported by browser, so we need to put button to start the sound.